michael-stajer/twitter-oauth2-howto/README.md

 # Twitter OAuth2 Implementation Guide
 How to implement Twitter's OAuth2 (Python)
-(the writeup I wish existed before I tried to implement it)
+The writeup I wish existed before I tried to implement it. tweepy and python-twitter do not support OAuth2 on Twitter properly.
+And the Twitter documentation seems to lack a lot.

 ## Twitter developer portal setup
 1. Goto https://developer.twitter.com/en/portal